gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - It must be preceded by an internal meeting of the audit team

-- presence of the management and the heads of the audited processes
+- presence of the _management_ and the heads of the audited processes

-- there must be no surprises (non-conformities must be communicated or anticipated when they are discovered)
+- there must be _no surprises_ (non-conformities must be communicated or anticipated when they are discovered)

 - discussion of corrective actions must occur first

-Contents of the final report:
+Contents of the _final report_:

-- objectives of the scope of the audit itself
+- _objectives_ of the scope of the audit itself

-- dates and places of the audit
+- _dates_ and _places_ of the audit

-- identification of the customer, auditor and people audited
+- identification of the_ customer, auditor and people audited_

-- audit criteria
+- audit _criteria_

-- auditor's judgment on compliance with the specified criteria
+- auditor's judgment on compliance with the _specified_ criteria

-- non-conformities and observations
+- _non-conformities_ and _observations_

-- confidentiality
+- _confidentiality_

 - attachments: complete checklists and notes, non compliance reports, planning of corrective and preventive action

 == Use cases

-- Case 1
+- _Case 1_

   - Beta company intends to certify its information security management system by declaring the insurance services it provides as the scope of the management system (and therefore of the certificate)